cweng6/cweng6.github.io/index.md

 research on many aspects of speech recognition at Georgia Tech advised by Prof. Biing-Hwang (Fred) Juang.
 He has also been with AT&T Lab Research and Microsoft Research as a Research Intern, working on deep neural networks for multi-talker speech recognition, recurrent neural network for noise robustness and language modeling.
-Chao was also an early contributor to the Kaldi project and main developer of [Pika](https://github.com/tencent-ailab/pika) .
+Chao is also an early contributor to the Kaldi project and the main developer of [Pika](https://github.com/tencent-ailab/pika) .

 ### Educations